equinor/radix-ingress-deafult-backend/README.md

 # Radix Ingress Defailt Backend

-Responds with the default backend based on namespace header
+Responds with the default backend based on app-name in parsed from namespace header

 ## How we work